2 februari 2024

 Qualified.Technology chooses Strijp-T

-"Thank you for the tremendous hospitality and opportunities Avular and MELT.
-We will make something beautiful together!"Reach for the Sky!
+“Thank you for the enormous hospitality and opportunities Avular and MELT.
+We'll make something beautiful of it together!Reach for the Sky!

-In the glass cathedral on Strijp-T, Avular is already established, but has made part of the space available for the workspace concept 'MELT at Avular'.
-Here, robotics and high-tech start-ups and scale-ups can settle.
-With the 6000 square meters that this former Philips Glass Laboratory is, the building is an inspiring working environment for companies that complement each other in the high-tech manufacturing industry.
-Initiator Avular, a mobile robot manufacturer and software developer, occupies 2500 square meters of the building.
-The remaining 3500 square meters serve as shared workspace with ready-to-use offices, lab, test, and experience spaces for other companies in the robotics industry.
+In the glass cathedral on Strijp-T, Avular is already located, but has made part of the space available for the workspace concept ‘MELT at Avular’.
+Here, robotics and high-tech start-ups and scale-ups can establish themselves.
+With the 6,000 square meters that this former Philips Glass Laboratory measures, the building is an inspiring working environment for companies that complement each other in the high-tech manufacturing industry.
+Initiator Avular, a mobile robot manufacturer and software developer, occupies 2,500 square meters of the building.
+The remaining 3,500 square meters serves as a shared workspace with ready-to-use offices, lab, test and experience rooms for other companies in the robotics industry.

-On the ground floor of MELT at Avular, there is a lab and test space for robotics.
-Start-ups and scale-ups form a community there and can share each other's facilities.
+On the ground floor of MELT at Avular there is a lab and testing space for robotics.
+Startups and scale-ups form a community there and can share each other's facilities.
 There is also space to test mobile robots and drones.
-The first tenants have already moved in.
-On the first and second floors, high-tech companies will occupy ready-to-use offices with 10 to 30 workstations.
-8 out of the 16 offices have already been rented out.
+The first tenants have now moved in.
+On the first and second floors high-tech companies will occupy ready-to-use offices with 10 to 30 workstations.
+8 of the 16 offices have already been rented.
 There is also space for a select group of flexible workers who strengthen the community.